Device driver synthesis and verification: Interface specification languages

-Hardware Software Co-design
+Hardware software co-design

 In hardware software co-design, the designer specifies the structure and behavior of the system using finite state machines which communicate among themselves.
 Then a series of testing, simulation and formal verification are done on these state machines before deciding which components go into the hardware and which of these into the software.
-The hardware is usually done in field programmable gate arrays (FPGAs) or application specific integrated circuits (ASICs), whereas the software part is translated into low-level programming language.
+The hardware is usually done in field-programmable gate arrays (FPGAs) or application-specific integrated circuits (ASICs), whereas the software part is translated into low-level programming language.
 This approach mostly applies in embedded systems which is defined as a collection of programmable parts that interact continuously with environment through sensors.
-Existing techniques are intended for generating simple micro-controllers and their drivers.
+Existing techniques are intended for generating simple microcontrollers and their drivers.

-Standalone Driver Synthesis
+Standalone driver synthesis

 In the standalone synthesis both the device and the system software are done separately.
-The device is modeled using any Hardware Description Language (HDL) and the software developer does not have access to the HDL specifications.
+The device is modeled using any hardware description language (HDL) and the software developer does not have access to the HDL specifications.
 The hardware developers put forth the device interface in the data sheet for the device.
-From the data sheet, the driver developer extracts register and memory layout of the device and the behavioral model in the form of finite state machines.
-This is expressed in the domain specific languages described in the Interface language section.
+From the data sheet, the driver developer extracts register and memory layout of the device and the behavioral model in the form of finite-state machines.
+This is expressed in the domain-specific languages described in the Interface language section.
 Final step involves generating the code from these specifications.

 The tool Termite takes three specifications to generate the driver.